FutureGadgetLaboratory-FGL/Logic_Builder/Basic/PROBLEMS.md

 ### 20. Write a program to print the reverse of a number.

 ### 21. Input side and print the area of the square.

+### 22. Input length, breadth and height and output the volume of the cuboid.